-You will be asked to pack the following items into a small, child-sized backpack for your child each day.
+You will be asked to pack the following items into a tote bag (provided by the ECLS) for your child each day.

 - Extra clothes (two sets of each item) and rain gear must be labeled.
 Soiled clothing will be returned to families in a plastic bag.
 Be sure to check your child's backpack each day to replace "extra clothes". - Labeled, 16 oz. water bottle.
-The bottle will return home each day and should be cleaned and sanitized before its return to program. - Child-friendly snack (i.e. requiring as little adult support as possible).
-While it is not preferred, snack/ lunch items should be packed in one-time use material.
-Consider wax paper to limit plastic waste.
+The bottle will return home each day and should be cleaned and sanitized before its return to program. - Snack.
+To provide the most safe environment for those children with severe allergies of nuts, our entire program is a NUT-FREE ZONE.
+If your child has specific food allergies or intolerances, we can make reasonable accommodations.
+Families are asked to prepare foods that are the right size, shape, and texture for their child's development, and to avoid potential choking hazards for young children.
+For more information, please visit the Centers for Disease Control and Prevention website.